 Engagement on social media: Social media is essential for interacting with your audience by sharing your content and communicating with your followers.
 By running targeted ad campaigns, you can reach a wider audience and bring new qualified leads into your CRM.

 Choosing the right tools for this strategy: In any case, you will need several tools to implement your inbound marketing strategy.
-These include tools to optimize your SEO (SEMRush, Screaming Frog, Majestic, etc), tools to create your visuals (Figma, Canva, etc), marketing automation tools, etc.
+These include tools to improve your SEO (SEMRush, Screaming Frog, Majestic, etc), tools to create your visuals (Figma, Canva, etc), marketing automation tools, etc.

 Conclusion